RVXInvestments/Capita/README.md

 ---

-## 📞 Contact Information

-**Project Lead**: Tiaan Wolmarans
-**Copyright Holder**: Tiaan Wolmarans

-For licensing inquiries or business partnerships, please contact the project lead.

----

 ## 📄 License

 **Copyright © 2024 Tiaan Wolmarans.
 All rights reserved.**

-This software and all associated documentation are proprietary and confidential.
+This plan, software and all associated documentation are proprietary and confidential.
 Unauthorised copying, distribution, modification, or use is strictly prohibited and may result in severe civil and criminal penalties.

 See the [LICENSE](./LICENSE) file for complete terms and conditions.

 **NOTICE**: This is proprietary software protected by copyright law.

 ---

-*Last Updated: [Current Date]*
-*Version: 1.0*
-*Status: Seeking Investment & Development Partners*